-The Brown Act prohibits consideration of an item brought up as the result of a member or nonmember comment or request unless that item is already on the current meeting agenda; such items must be deferred to a future meeting.
+The Brown Act prohibits consideration of an item brought up as the result of a member or nonmember comment or request unless that item is already on the current meeting agenda; discussions or decisions relating to such items must be deferred to a future meeting.
 For this reason, it is also inadvisable for Curriculum Committee members to interact with speakers during the public comments period, as the interaction might be construed as an untimely consideration of the speaker's issue.